srigi/wirevpn/roles/githubixx.ansible_role_wireguard/README.md

 # Set to "false" if package cache should not be updated (only relevant if
 # the package manager in question supports this option)
 wireguard_update_cache: "true"

+# Normally the role installs and activates the wireguard kernel module where
+# appropriate.
+In some cases we might not be able load kernel modules, like
+# unprivileged LXC guests.
+If you set this to false you have to ensure
+# the wireguard module is available in the kernel!
+wireguard_install_kernel_module: true
 ```

 There are also a few Linux distribution specific settings: